Miguel de la Madrid: Foreign policy

 President de la Madrid arriving at Andrews Air Base, Maryland.

 In 1983, the Contadora Group was launched by Colombia, Panama, Venezuela and Mexico to promote peace in Latin America and to deal with the armed conflicts in El Salvador, Nicaragua, and Guatemala.

 On 31 March 1986, the Mexicana Flight 940 crashed in the state of Michoacán, killing everyone on board.
 Initially, two Middle Eastern terrorist groups claimed responsibility for this crash, along with the bombing of TWA Flight 840, which occurred just two days later.
 An anonymous letter signed by those groups claimed that a suicide mission had sabotaged the plane in retaliation against the United States.
 However, sabotage was later dismissed as a cause of the crash, and the investigations carried out by the U.S. National Transportation Safety Board and Mexican aeronautical authorities concluded that the cause of the accident was that the center landing gear tire was filled with compressed air, instead of nitrogen.

+Official international trips

+This is a list of official trips abroad made by de la Madrid during his presidency.

+According to Article 88 of the Constitution of Mexico, the president may leave the country for up to seven days by informing the Senate or, where applicable, the Permanent Commission in advance of the reasons for the absence, as well as of the results of the measures carried out.
+For absences longer than seven days, permission from the Senate or the Permanent Commission is required.